 change in officers (directors) of the JSC (including as a result of a takeover) after such a decision has been approved by the competent corporate body.

-In addition, the JSC must also disclose information on the following events that may be relevant to particular structures of business combination:
+In addition, the JSC must also disclose information, in particular, on the following events that may be relevant to particular structures of business combination:

 decisions on the issue of shares for an amount exceeding 25 per cent of the share capital;